-Since the National Alcohol Survey (NAS) first launched in 1964, ARG researchers have sought to increase its impact by developing a more robust and relevant tool with which to look at the nation’s alcohol consumption.
+Since the National Alcohol Survey (NAS) first launched in the 1960s, ARG researchers have sought to increase its impact by developing a more robust and relevant tool with which to look at the nation’s alcohol consumption.
 At the same time, the survey has evolved to reflect changes in our society, our population, and how we communicate with each other.
-Over the years, a substantial number of NAS-affiliated independent grants have used NAS and additional data to focus on nationally-salient eme…[Read more]
+Over the years, a substantial number of NAS-affiliated independent grants have used NAS and additional data to focus on nationally-salien…[Read more]

 Each year, one in five U.S. adults -- an estimated 53 million people -- experience harm because of someone else’s drinking, according to new research in the Journal of Studies on Alcohol and Drugs.
-Similar to how policymakers have addressed the effects of secondhand smoke over the last two decades, society needs to combat the secondhand effects of drinking, the authors state, calling alcohol’s harm to others “a significant public health issue.” …[Read more]
+Similar to how policymakers have addressed the effects of secondhand smoke over the last two decades, society needs to combat the secondhand effects of drinking, the authors state, calling alcohol’s harm to others “a significant public health issue.”
+According to the study -- an analys…[Read more]

 When the National Alcohol Survey (NAS) first began in the mid-1960s, over 2500 people across the US were interviewed.
 Since then, the NAS has grown to include almost 8,000 US adults enabling both understanding the mechanisms underlying drinking behaviors and the long-term monitoring of our nation’s drinking patterns and its associated problems.
 While our drinking habits and relationship to alcohol have changed, measuring such changes provides a greater understanding of how alcohol impacts …[Read more]